Descanonge/tomate/doc/source/tutorial.rst

 that file.
 For the SST on the other hand, the sole information on the time value for each step is found in the filename.
-For both file groups, the latitude and longitude are in each file, and do not vary from file to file.
+For both file groups, the latitude and longitude are contained in each file, and do not vary from file to file.
 Note this example is in no way a requirement, the package can accomodate with many more ways of organizing data in various subfolders and files.

-We start by importing a FilegroupLoad subclass, here all our files are NetCDF, so we will use FilegroupNetCDF.
+We start by importing a FilegroupLoad subclass, here all both file groups are NetCDF, so we will use FilegroupNetCDF.

 ::